dHughes97/dHughes97.github.io/pushnotes.md

 - Added the animated tiles to the projects page.
 - Ajusted the page_subt class bottom-margin to override previous styles and ajust for page
 - Need to add scroll-snap
+1:11pm
+- Made UX changes for a more fluid user experience